netxms/netxms-doc/admin/snmp.rst

 SNMP Drivers
 ============

-Various SNMP devices might require special measures to get information, e.g. some devices provide additional information for interfaces only under vendor OIDs, etc.
-To address this, |product_name| provides a concept of SNMP drivers.
-SNMP driver is detected automatically.
+Various SNMP devices might require special measures to get information, e.g. some devices provide additional information for interfaces only under vendor OIDs, etc. To address this, |product_name| provides a concept of SNMP drivers.
+Drivers have auto-detection mechanism, each driver can query additional OIDs to determine if it's fitting this device, best fitting driver is selected.

-If SNMP driver was not automatically detected, it's possible to set it manually by specifying driver name in custom attribute ``snmp.driver`` on a node.
+If specific driver is not detected automatically, `GENERIC` driver is used.
+In this case you can specify a name of specific driver in ``snmp.driver`` custom attribute on the node to force it's detection.

-Possible SNMP driver names are:
+You can globally blacklist specific SNMP drivers by providing comma-separated list of their names to ``NetworkDeviceDrivers.BlackList`` server's configuration variable.
+This will prevent incorrect auto-detection of some drivers on particular devices.

+List of available drivers is logged to server's log file on server startup.
+At the moment of writing the following drivers were available:

   - ARUBA-SW
   - AT
   - BAYSTACK